See how inBeat works

 Creating high-quality visuals routinely is hard.
 I have worked with clients running paid media at scale, and content creation is a common problem.
 The pain is deep.
 Every organization needs imaginative content which will help the brand stand out.
 But how?

 To make our jobs even harder, we know that User-Generated Content (UGC) outperforms studio-quality content.

 But why?
 It’s more relatable?
 It’s different?
 Who knows.

 We become blind to ads as consumers, making UGC centric advertising a logical approach.
 Your brand needs a way to produce UGC on a regular basis, and that can be done with collaborations between brands and influencers.

 For the rest, let us think of influencers as creators.
-Forgo engagement, followers, subscribers or whichever quantitative metric you use.
+Forgo engagement rates on Instagram, or followers or subscribers.
 Creativity and aesthetics are our only benchmarks.
 This is the turn we took for our clients and it has changed our business completely.

 Your marketing department is worn out.
 Your ads are more of the same.
 You’ve hired professional creators to spice-up your advertising, but the results don’t stick.
 You continuously try to spark novelty across your team, but the everyday grind gets the best of you.